 A math center contains materials that children can play with to learn math concepts and practice math skills.
 Infants, toddlers, and twos are capable of learning math and number concepts very early in life and as such, classrooms should contain many appropriate materials.
-For infant classrooms, math materials may include number picture books, grasping toys or rattles of different shapes, busy boxes with numbers or shapes, nesting materials - such as cash registers, toy telephones with numbers of keys, number blocks, and easy shape sorters, for example.
-Two-year-old classrooms may include pegs with number boards, blocks with various shapes and sizes, simple number puzzles, and safe tape measures.
+For infant classrooms, math materials may include number picture books, grasping toys or rattles of different shapes, busy boxes with numbers or shapes, nesting cups, or stacking rings.
+Toddler classrooms may contain similar types of materials as the Infant classroom, in addition to some more complex materials - such as cash registers, toy telephones with numbers of keys, number blocks, and easy shape sorters, for example.
+Twoyear-old classrooms may include pegs with number boards, blocks with various shapes and sizes, simple number puzzles, and safe tape measures.
 Aside from offering math materials in a defined learning center, educators may embed learning of math concepts in daily routines (e.g., giving a time warning before transition), and during music & movement activities (e.g., songs with counting or numbers woven into the lyrics) (Harms et al., 2017).